WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 ---

 In the previous post, we learned the strengths and the essence that uniquely define the Swift Macro.
-The examples in this post work so far so good.
+The examples in that post work so far so good.
 However, can we be confident and bold, implementing any Swift macros we want now?